stakater-archive/draft-pack/packs/maven/README.md

 ## Changes when using this Draft Pack

+Copy the following files from this draft-pack
+- Dockerfile
+- Jenkinsfile
+- Makefile
+- deployments folder

 Some values in the files would need to be changed with their actual values when using this draft.
 All such values start with `REPLACE_ME`.
 The values are:

 - REPLACE_ME_APP_NAME